Alframtor/alframtor.github.io/src/content/blog/NGS.md

 The analysis produced:
 - A large set of variants, as is typical in exome sequencing.
-- A high proportion of SNVs compared to INDELs, consistent with human variability.
+- A **high proportion of SNVs** compared to INDELs, consistent with human variability.
-- A predominance of variants classified as "Modifier", which usually correspond to non-coding regions or mild effects.
+- A predominance of variants classified as **"Modifier"**, which usually correspond to non-coding regions or mild effects.
 - A smaller fraction of variants with High or Moderate impact.

-In the functional classification, missense variants represented the most frequent coding category, followed by silent variants, which aligns with the expected pattern for an individual without a known pathological phenotype.
+In the functional classification, **missense** variants represented the most frequent coding category, followed by silent variants, which aligns with the expected pattern for an individual without a known pathological phenotype.

 ### Limitations